AFSC joins with people across the country in calling for the abolition of Immigration and Customs Enforcement (ICE)—and we hope you will join us.

 1. Urge our members of Congress to defund and dismantle ICE.

 Congress holds the purse-strings and can simply stop funding ICE.
 Or, they could pass legislation to abolish the agency.
-Learn more about this campaign and sign our petition.
+Learn more about this campaign and contact Congress today.

 2. While working to abolish ICE, we must also disrupt its abusive agenda wherever we can.